From the Program Director

 - Our pain and regional anesthesia experience is divided throughout the year, allowing for more consistent exposure to maintain regional anesthesia skills.

-- We are fortunate to have the immediate past president of the Society for Pediatric Anesthesia, Dr. Shobha Malviya, as a member of our faculty.
+- We are fortunate to have the past president of the Society for Pediatric Anesthesia, Dr. Shobha Malviya, as a member of our faculty.
 Dr. Malviya invests significant time into our fellowship, winning Teacher of the Year from our fellows in 2015.

 - The University of Michigan alumni network is one of the largest and strongest in the country, allowing for networking opportunities in anesthesia and beyond.